dorbin/scratch/manage/landing_page_base.md

 ### Update the console

-#### (This is a required step if you've just pulled config from a different Spinnaker deployment.)
+**This is a required step if you've just pulled config from a different Spinnaker deployment.**

-This will include details on connecting to Spinnaker.
+This will include details on how to connect to Spinnaker.

 ```bash
 ~/scratch/manage/update_console.sh